cjoudrey/graphql-schema-linter/README.md

 This rule will validate that all deprecations have a reason.

-### `EnumsSortedAlphabetically`
+### `EnumValuesSortedAlphabetically`

-This rule will validate that all enums are sorted alphabetically.
+This rule will validate that all enum values are sorted alphabetically.

 ### `FieldsHaveDescriptions`